Prepaid funeral vs funeral insurance

-It’s a common saying that there’s only one certainty in life, and that – rather morbidly – is death.
-And when it comes to our own death, most of us want to assist our loved ones to deal with this certainty by removing the burden of our funeral expenses from them.
-There are a number of alternatives to doing this, but the most common approaches for those that don’t expect to have liquid funds available are to either prepay your funeral or to take out funeral insurance.
-So to help you decide which of these may be the better alternative, we’re going to look at the difference between prepaid funerals and funeral insurance.
+It’s a common saying that there’s only one certainty in life, and that — rather morbidly — is death.
+And when it comes to our own death, most of us want to help our loved ones to deal with this certainty by removing the cost of our funeral expenses from them.
+There are a number of ways to do this, but the most common for those that don’t have money available come the time, are to either prepay for your funeral or to take out funeral insurance.
+To help you decide which of these suit you, we’re going to look at the difference between prepaid funerals and funeral insurance.

 A prepaid funeral is when you plan and purchase your funeral in advance.
-You sit down with a Funeral Director and plan the type of funeral you want, from the flowers to the casket, and then pay for that funeral at today’s prices.
-All the details are documented in a written contract including the terms of payment, which may be made upfront as a lump sum or in instalments.
-The money you pay is then invested with an independently managed funeral fund, only to be released when it is needed.
+You sit down with a funeral director and plan the type of funeral you want, from the flowers to the casket, and then pay for that funeral at today’s prices.
+All the details are documented in a written contract including the terms of payment, which may be made upfront as a lump-sum or in instalments after a deposit is made.
+The money you pay is then invested with an independently managed funeral fund, only to be released when it’s needed.

 - You have complete control over all the details of your funeral.

-- Costs are fixed in today’s currency and won’t go up at a later date.
+- Costs are fixed at today’s prices and won’t increase at a later date.

-- Your funeral payment is securely invested with an independent entity, so even if your Funeral Director goes out of business or you move interstate, the funds can be transferred to another Funeral Director.
+- Your funeral payment is secure with an independent entity, so even if your funeral director goes out of business or you move interstate, the funds can be transferred to another funeral director.